Nonparametric Linear Discriminant Analysis for High Dimensional Matrix-Valued Data: Simulation study

-First, Figures \ref{fig:dense_M1} and \ref{fig:sparse_M1} show misclassification rates of the classifiers under Model 1 (the doubly independent case) where the former represents the dense $\mathbf{B}$ setting, and the latter represents the sparse $\mathbf{B}$ setting.
-In these settings, regardless of the sparsity of $\mathbf{B}$, our NPMLDA exhibits the best empirical performance, closely approaching the oracle classifier, which ensures the theoretically optimal performance.
-Except for a few cases, Sr-LDA follows NPMLDA in terms of performance, while the remaining classifiers tend to compete at similarly low levels without a significant distinction among them.
-They occasionally fail to even approach NPMLDA, let alone the oracle classifier.
+{First, Figures \ref{fig:dense_M1} and \ref{fig:sparse_M1} show misclassification rates of the classifiers under Model 1 (the doubly independent case) where the former represents the dense $\mathbf{B}$ setting, and the latter represents the sparse $\mathbf{B}$ setting.
+In these settings, regardless of the sparsity of $\mathbf{B}$, our NPMLDA exhibits strong empirical performance, closely approaching that of the oracle classifier, which ensures the theoretical optimum.
+Sr-LDA tends to follow NPMLDA in terms of performance, while the remaining classifiers occasionally fail to even approach NPMLDA, let alone the oracle classifier.}

-Second, Figures \ref{fig:dense_M2} and \ref{fig:sparse_M2} illustrate the performance of classifiers under Model 2 (independent rows and dependent columns case), with the former assuming dense $\mathbf{B}$, and the latter assuming sparse $\mathbf{B}$.
-In Figure \ref{fig:dense_M2}, which corresponds to the dense $\mathbf{B}$ setting, it is clear that NPMLDA has superior performance among the classifiers.
+Second, Figures \ref{fig:dense_M2} and \ref{fig:sparse_M2} illustrate the performance of classifiers under Model 2 (independent rows and dependent columns case), with the former assuming dense $\mathbf{B}$, and the latter assuming sparse $\mathbf{B}$. {In Figure \ref{fig:dense_M2}, which corresponds to the dense $\mathbf{B}$ setting, NPMLDA shows the lowest misclassification rates among the classifiers, except for the oracle model.
 Meanwhile, in Figure \ref{fig:sparse_M2}, which corresponds to the sparse $\mathbf{B}$ setting, classifiers that are based on the sparsity assumption for $\mathbf{B}$ tend to perform well, unlike the results of the Model 1.
-In particular, Sr-LDA, which incorporates the sparsity assumption for $\mathbf{B}$, achieves relatively lower misclassification rates.
-However, we can observe that NPMLDA becomes comparable to it as the value of $\theta$ closes to $1.1$.
+In particular, Sr-LDA achieves relatively lower misclassification rates.
+However, we can observe that NPMLDA becomes increasingly comparable to it as $\theta$ closes to $1.1$.}

-Lastly, Figures \ref{fig:dense_M3} and \ref{fig:sparse_M3} present the results under Model 3 (the doubly dependent case), corresponding to the settings where $\mathbf{B}$ is dense and sparse, respectively.
-Similar to the results of Model 1 and Model 2, NPMLDA consistently surpasses all other methods in the dense $\mathbf{B}$ setting.
-In the sparse $\mathbf{B}$ setting, our classifier and Sr-LDA appear to be indistinguishable in performance.
-However, NPMLDA demonstrates better performance than Sr-LDA in slightly more cases.
+Lastly, Figures \ref{fig:dense_M3} and \ref{fig:sparse_M3} present the results under Model 3 (the doubly dependent case), corresponding to the settings where $\mathbf{B}$ is dense and sparse, respectively. {Similar to the results of Model 1 and 2, NPMLDA generally outperforms the other non-oracle methods in the dense $\mathbf{B}$ settings.
+In the sparse $\mathbf{B}$ settings, our classifier and Sr-LDA appear to be indistinguishable in performance.}